History of Emporia

 This historic building in Downtown Emporia houses over 150,000 artifacts, as well as a model train exhibit and gift shop with Kansas and local items.
 Open Tuesday through Saturday.
 Lyon County… Read more

-Located next to Emporia State University’s One Room School Museum, the Memorial to Fallen Educators is free to visit and open 24 hours a day.
-The memorial commemorates educators who… Read more
+Located on the Emporia State University campus, the Memorial to Fallen Educators is free to visit and open 24 hours a day.
+The memorial commemorates educators who lost their lives… Read more

 This one-room, limestone schoolhouse was originally located about 50 miles west of Emporia in Marion County.
 Constructed in 1873, it was known as Dobbs School.
 The school was donated as a… Read more